A RED OR BLOODSHOT EYE – SUBCONJUNCTIVAL HAEMORRHAGE

 What are the symptoms and signs?

 There are usually no symptoms – either you notice the patch of red on the eye when you look in the mirror or someone else notices it when they look at you.
 There is no pain, no itch, your vision is normal and you feel well.
 There may be slight swelling or a slight bruised feeling.
+The rest of the eye is white, unless the haemorrhage is very large.

 What causes a subconjunctival haemorrhage?